Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 Ethereum network is based off the Koblitz curve "secp256k1", so individual accounts are generated from secp256k1 public/private key pairs.
 The private key in the key pair is used to sign/encrypt data to be sent to the network or other users.

 The public key in the key pair is used to verify the data owner's identity and decrypt the data received.
 The public key can not be reverse engineered to get the private key.
+It is safe to send out the public key to other users.

+{{< callout warning >}}
-It is safe to send out the public key to other users. **Never send another user a private key!** The Zymbit hardware wallet never exposes the private key.
+**Never send another user a private key!** The Zymbit hardware wallet never exposes the private key.
+{{< /callout >}}

 Generate a secp256k1 key pair and export the public key from the slot to use later.